Use this log cabin quilt pattern and 2 1/2 inch strips to make big blocks that finish at 14 inches. The traditional straight setting is beautiful!

 The log cabin quilt block has been known to cultures since ancient times.
-Depictions of the basic construction of the block can be found in the artifacts of Egyptian, Roman, Peruvian and many other cultures.
+Depictions of the basic construction of the block can be found in the artifacts of many cultures - Egyptian, Roman, Peruvian and more.

-This traditional pattern is a straight setting layout which places the dark side and the light side of the block in the same positions throughout the pattern.
+This traditional pattern is a straight setting layout.
+It places the dark side and the light side of the block in the same positions throughout the pattern.

-By doing this you end up with what looks like alternating dark and light straight lines.
+Doing this results in what looks like alternating dark and light straight lines.

-Dig into your fabric stash and pull out colors that appeal to you.
+I chose my favorite color scheme for this virtual quilt pattern – black, white and red.
+Dig into your fabric stash and pull out three colors that appeal to you.

 Block Name: Log Cabin Quilt Block